Geneva International Motor Show – “Skoda VisionC” design study:

 Comfort for the rear passengers is of paramount importance.
-Individually-adjustable air-outlets are integrated into the backrests.
+Individually-adjustable air outlets are integrated into the backrests.
 The rear headrests retract into the backrests when not in use so that the driver has a clear view of him when there are no rear passengers.
 When required, the headrests are simply flipped up.
-There are reading lamps in the sides of both rear doors.
+There are reading lamps on the sides of both rear doors.

 The large boot of the “Skoda VisionC” is impressively spacious.
 The tailgate swings open wide, making loading and unloading quick and easy.
 Moreover, the luggage space has a range of Simply Clever solutions such as bag hooks or straps integrated into the boot floor for securing luggage.
 On the sidewalls, there are lockable compartments for small items.

 * is one of the longest-established vehicle production companies in the world.
-Since 1895, the Czech headquarters in Boleslav has seen the production firstly of bicycles and then, shortly afterwards motorbikes and cars.
+Since 1895, the Czech headquarters in Boleslav has seen the production firstly of bicycles and then, shortly afterward motorbikes and cars.

 * currently has seven passenger car models: Citigo, Fabia, Roomster/Praktik, Rapid, Octavia, Yeti, and Superb.